-As for the pure image generation capabilities, I'm currently very fond of Flux, it just generates beautiful images.
+As for the pure image generation capabilities, I'm still very fond of Flux, it just generates beautiful images.
 Although I expected more of Flux 2, at least humans look much more realistic now and the generations are really cheap compared to Nano Banana Pro.
 But maybe it’s not fair to expect big jumps at this time anymore in image generation.
-Let’s expect those more for image editing, I think we haven’t hit the ceiling yet by far.
+Let’s expect those more for image editing, I think in that area there is so much more to conquer.

 And with its Kontext feature, Flux stepped up the game!
 It's the first tool that is able to integrate text successfully into images (ChatGPT/Dall-E really struggles with this) and effortlessly replaces elements.